Many dogs have skills and abilities that allow them to assist humans. One familiar and particularly fantastic example is police dogs.

 Where do police departments get their dogs?

 Police departments may source their dogs from a variety of breeders.
-These dogs must complete an intense training program to make sure they’re well suited for the tasks at hand.
+These dogs must complete an intense training program through a verified police agency to make sure they’re well suited for the tasks at hand.

-Acquiring, training, and handling K-9 units can be expensive, so it’s not unheard of for police departments to appeal to government agencies to fully or partially cover the expense.
+Acquiring, training, and handling canine units can be expensive, so it’s not unheard of for police departments to appeal to government agencies to fully or partially cover the expense.

 Do police dog handlers live with their dogs?

-Police dog handlers and working canines are considered true partners, so they are in each other’s company 100% of the time.
+Police and patrol dog handlers and working canines are considered true partners, so they are in each other’s company most of the time.
 Generally, police dogs go home with their handlers and live with their handler’s family during off-hours.

 How can I train a dog for police work?

-Training a dog for police work can be incredibly tedious, time-consuming, and challenging.
+Training a pooch for police work can be incredibly tedious, time-consuming, and challenging.

-That being said, most police departments opt to train their K9 units with the help of a certified trainer or training agency.
-If you choose to train your dog for police work, you’ll want to consult a trainer or behaviorist to make sure you have a firm understanding of the process and goals of K-9 unit training.
+That being said, most police departments opt to train their canine units with the help of a certified trainer or training agency.
+If you choose to train your dog for police work, you’ll want to consult a trainer or behaviorist to make sure you have a firm understanding of the process and goals of canine unit training.

 Are police dogs aggressive?

 Police dogs aren’t aggressive, especially when their job is focused on tracking or object detection rather than interaction with others.
+You might even see incredibly friendly breeds, like golden retrievers, serve as a police dog.
 That being said, police dogs can be trained to capably protect their handlers.

 It’s imperative that police dogs are not pet or interacted with while “on duty” as this may be perceived as a potential threat from the dog’s perspective.